$0 South Korea School Meeting Prep Checklist

 Your visa type determines more than your residency status — it determines what special education benefits your child can access:

-• E-2 (English Teacher), E-7 (Professional): Not eligible for disability registration.
-All therapy costs are out-of-pocket
+• E-2 (English Teacher), E-7 (Professional): Generally not eligible for disability registration; private therapy may need to be paid out of pocket

-• SOFA (Military): Separate pathway through USFK — no Korean disability registration, but TRICARE coverage for approved providers
+• SOFA (Military): Separate pathway through USFK rather than standard Korean disability registration; confirm TRICARE coverage for approved providers

 Free Download